pwsafe/pwsafe/README.MAC.DEVELOPERS.md

 ### wxWidgets
-wxWidgets is the cross-platform UI toolkit pwsafe uses for user-interface.
+wxWidgets is the cross-platform UI toolkit that pwsafe uses for user-interface.
 To get the latest version of wxWidgets, you may need to download the latest sources from wxWidgets.org and build it (instructions below).
 This is the most time-consuming part of building pwsafe.

 ### Perl
-pwsafe uses perl for some small build tasks. macOS already ships with Perl, which should suffice.
+pwsafe uses Perl for some small build tasks. macOS already ships with Perl, which should suffice.

 ## Get PasswordSafe Sources